dbeniamine/freesoftwareparty/README.md

-# freesoftwareparty
+# Free Software Party

-Ressources for a small free software party
+Simples slides designed for presenting free softwares and GNU/Linux to neophytes.